PavanSrikar2007/Lung-Cancer-Prediction-using-DeepLearning/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-👩‍💻 Author
+Author

-Marpini Himabindu
+Marpini Pavan Srikar
-B.Tech in Information Technology (2022–2026)
+B.Tech in Electronics and Communication Engineering(2024–2028)
+IIT (ISM) Dhanbad